(this piece was written following the appearance of candidates Obama and Clinton in Unity, NH)

-On the drive to Charlemont, New Hampshire where we boarded shuttles to Unity, I explained to Lloyd–and to myself–what a leader was all about.
+On the drive to Charlemont, New Hampshire where we boarded shuttles to Unity, I explained to my older son–and to myself–what a “leader” was all about.

-She says, that it wasn’t about one person, that it was about the change we wanted to create.
+She said that it wasn’t about one person, that it was about the change we wanted to create.

-He says that his hope lies in the faces of all of us, in our basic decency and caring.
+He said that his hope lies in the faces of all of us, in our basic decency and caring.